camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 ### Problems with Jackson Annotations

-Using Jackson annotations on WildFly does not work with the Camunda Spin plugin.
-WildFly automatically appends to its JAX-RS subsystem a couple of Resteasy dependencies including a Jackson library in slot `main` (see [here](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments) for the details).
-These subsystems will always add these dependencies, even if they are not used.

-The JSON serialization in Spin depends upon Jackson as well, but on a newer version.
-Thus, during the deployment of the web application is the library loaded twice:
+The usage of Jackson annotations on WildFly together with the Camunda Spin JSON serialization can lead to problems.
+WildFly adds on each new deployment implicit the JAX-RS subsystem, if JAX-RS annotations are present.
+See the WildFly [documentation](https://docs.jboss.org/author/display/WFLY8/Implicit+module+dependencies+for+deployments) for more information.

-* This is the dependency, which is added by Camunda Spin:<br>
+This JAX-RS subsystem include the Jackson library, which does not match with the version which is used by the Camunda SPIN Plugin.
-  `modules/com/fasterxml/jackson/core/jackson-core/2.5.3/jackson-core-2.5.3.jar`
-* This is the dependency, which is added implicitly on each deployment that uses jackson annotations on wildfly: <br>
-`modules/system/layers/base/com/fasterxml/jackson/core/jackson-core/main/jackson-core-2.4.1.jar`

-As a result are Jackson annotations being ignored.
+As a result Jackson annotations will be ignored.
 Note that this problem does not necessarily have to emerge upon direct usage of Spin.
-The Spin plugin also come into play, when JSON variables are set or being read.
+The Spin plugin also come into play, when JSON variables are set or being read by the Camunda Process Engine.

-There are two ways to fix this:
+See one of the following ways to fix this:

-1. Change `main` slot to the version, which is added by Camunda.
-Create a new folder in `modules/system/layers/base/com/fasterxml/jackson/core/jackson-core/{version}` and add a jar of the corresponding jackson core dependency with an equal version to this new folder.
-Remove the `main` slot.
-Make sure that Resteasy can work with this Jackson version, as we cannot give any guarantees on this.
+1. Change the Jackson `main` slot to the version, which is uses by the Camunda Spin Plugin.
+ * Make sure that Resteasy can work with this Jackson version, as we cannot give any guarantees on this.

+2. Exclude implicitly added JAX-RS dependencies.
+ * Add a `jboss-deployment-structure.xml` file to you application in the WEB-INF folder.
+ * Exclude the JAX-RS subsystem and add the Jackson dependencies, with the version which is used by the Camunda Spin Plugin.
-2. Exclude implicitly added jaxrs dependencies.
-Add a jboss-deployment-structure.xml file to you application in the WEB-INF folder.
-This solution is also shown in the [Jackson Annotation Example for WildFly](https://github.com/camunda/camunda-bpm-examples/blob/master/wildfly/jackson-annotations) in the Camunda example repository.
+ * This solution is also shown in the [Jackson Annotation Example for WildFly](https://github.com/camunda/camunda-bpm-examples/blob/master/wildfly/jackson-annotations) in the Camunda example repository.

+See the [Forum Post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19) for another approaches and information.

 ## Groovy Scripting